und3rk0re/js-vava/README.md

 }
 ```

-Shortest syntax - container by iteself is instance of `Check.Is` method
+Shortest syntax - container by itself is instance of `Check.Is` method

 ```js
 var Vava = require('vava');